dtsukiyama/muri/README.md

 python gpu.py --input images_256 --output images_512
 ```

+Running on a K80, scaling hundreds of images is relatively quick.
+However there is some warm up time 10-15 seconds before scaling begins.

 Download images from the vm to your local machine (run command from local terminal):

 ```